-Radiographs, or x-ray studies, use x-rays to create an image of the body.
+Radiographs, or x-ray studies, use x-ray energy to create an image (radiograph) of the body.
 This is the most frequently used form of veterinary imaging.
 Images are produced by passing x-ray energy through the body.
-The energy that reaches the other side is detected by a plate and converted into an electronic signal.
-This information is sent to a computer to create a visible image.
-Digital radiography does not use film, so it is faster to obtain the images and also makes it easy to share images with other veterinarians.
-Radiographs are used to diagnose disease in the chest, abdomen, and musculoskeletal system.
-Contrast studies of the gastrointestinal and urinary tract may also be performed.
+The energy that reaches the other side is detected by a plate and converted into a digital image.
+In many cases between two to four radiographic views are obtained with the patient in different positions to assess the area of interest.
+Radiographs are used to diagnose diseases in the chest, abdomen, and musculoskeletal system and to monitor recovery from illnesses such as pneumonia or congestive heart failure or to assess healing of a fracture following musculoskeletal surgery or external coaptation (bracing or casting).
+Contrast studies of the gastrointestinal and urinary tract can also be performed.

 Copies of digital radiographs can be easily shared with you and your primary veterinarian.